UniMath/agda-unimath/src/metric-spaces/modulated-uniformly-continuous-maps-metric-spaces.lagda.md

         is-short-map-is-isometry-Metric-Space A C (λ a → f a b) (is-iso-fb b))
 ```

-### The image of a sequence under a modulated uniformly continuous map
+### The action on sequences of modulated uniformly continuous maps

 ```agda
 module _